Kale calories per 100g: 35 kcal

 Kale has rapidly ascended to global dietary superstardom over the past decade, earning its formidable mainstream reputation as one of the most incredibly nutrient-dense, powerful leafy green vegetables currently available in the modern consumer food supply.

 A substantial 100-gram serving (roughly 3 heavily packed raw cups) provides a tiny 35 total calories.
 This remarkably insignificant caloric footprint makes raw fresh kale functionally a "free food" for strict fat-loss dieting purposes.
 Despite the massive low energy density, it reliably provides roughly 4.4 grams of fibrous complex carbohydrates, a surprising 2.9 grams of functional usable plant protein, and an astonishingly high biological concentration of critical fat-soluble vitamins (specifically Vitamins A, K, and profound cellular antioxidants).
+To quickly record a massive kale salad without weighing every leaf, just use the CalMind photo calorie tracker for a frictionless logging experience.

 Understanding The Raw Vs. Cooked Calorie Dynamic